zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 - - -

-## Music, Production, and DJ Lessons
+## Lessons

-Ableton Live Lessons / Music Production / Beatmaking
+Ableton Live and Music Production

-Learn to DJ / Live Performance Practice / Vocal Lessons
+DJing and Beatmatching Lessons

 Acoustic and Electric Guitar Lessons